simonnarang/community/README.md

 # CommUnity mono repo

-See starter.md for local run instructions
+To run: npm i then npm run dev

+See starter.md for further information (but don't need to follow these steps, our DB is already set up).